 Pork and Fennel Sausage Rolls are super delicious and also easy to make!
-Combining pork sausages, pork mince and dried fennel, we whip up this savory puff pastry.
-With a little apple sauce these pork fennel sausage rolls are juicy on the inside with a flaky coating!
+Combining pork sausages, pork mince and dried fennel, we whip it up and encase it in buttery puff pastry.
+Better than your favourite bakery sausage rolls they are delicious homemade sausage rolls.
+With a little apple sauce these pork fennel sausage rolls are juicy on the inside with an exterior flaky coating!

 I have summarised a few of the reasons why I think you will enjoy making this recipe (over and over again!):